BrianSemiglia/Cycle.swift/README.md

   }
 ```
 3. Define drivers that, given a stream of event-models, can produce streams of effect-models (hand-waving)

+A sample project of the infamous 'Counter' app is included.

 ##Notes of Interest
 Drivers of similar libraries communicate with the shared store directly.
 Cycle inverts that dependancy a bit with the use of injected observables (versus drivers subscribing to the shared context model) and with the use of models that are owned by the drivers (versus actions owned by the app model).